-Roasted sesame seed is sprinkle to create more sense but can be skipped or substitute with crushed peanut and cashew.
+Roasted sesame seed is sprinkled to create more sense but can be skipped or substitute with crushed peanut and cashew.
 Just use the unsalted one.

-Annatto will add to the beautifully red color presentation of the shrimp, but doesn’t contribute to the flavor in any way and can be skipped as well.
+Annatto will add to the beautiful red color presentation of the shrimp, but doesn’t contribute to the flavor in any way and can be skipped as well.

 Finally, enjoy your sweet and sour shrimp with white rice and steamed veggies.